dwkim78/upsilon/README.md

-Note that we provide the random forests model trained with 100 trees and randomly selected 10 features whereas, in Kim et al. 2015 (in preparation), we used 700 trees with randomly selected 10 features.
+Note that we provide the random forests model trained with 100 trees and randomly selected 10 features whereas, in Kim & Bailer-Jones (2015, submitted), we used 700 trees with randomly selected 10 features.
 The [F1 score] (http://en.wikipedia.org/wiki/F1_score)
 difference between these two models is less than 0.003, which is insignificant.